-What Is Monroe Handler Mustang?Last Updated June 18, 2020
+What Is the Monroe Handler Mustang?Last Updated September 9, 2020

-Built by Monroe Shocks and Hot Rod magazine and released in 1977 was the Monroe Handler Mustang.
-This Mustang featured a number of improvements such as a Roush-tuned 363ci engine capable of producing 400 horsepower and an upgraded exterior with fenders and other enhancements.
+The Monroe Handler Mustang was built in 1977 by Monroe Shocks and Hot Rod magazine.
+This Mustang featured a number of improvements such as a Roush-tuned 363 CID engine capable of producing 400 horsepower and an upgraded exterior with fenders and other enhancements.

 The Track Pack was an optional package Ford offered Mustang GT buyers starting in the 2010 year.
 This optional upgrade consisted of features that enhanced performance such as 3.73 axle, front and rear stabilizer bars, and retuned shocks and struts.